Orbital-resolved Observation of Singlet Fission: Abstract

 Our results let us return to the questions concerning the mechanism of the primary step raised at the beginning.
 In the coherent mechanism, $^1$TT would be instantaneously populated.
-This stands in contrast to our observation since the bitriplet is formed after the optical excitation by the $\SI{70}{\femto\second}$ decay of the singlet exciton.
+This stands in contrast to our observation.
+The bitriplet is formed after the optical excitation by the $\SI{100}{\femto\second}$ decay of the singlet exciton.
 We can therefore safely rule out a coherent mechanism for SF in pentacene and hence the strong electronic or vibronic coupling between the bitriplet and the singlet excitons necessary to induce an instantaneous population.

-In a conical intersection mechanism, potential energy surfaces cross at well-defined points or seams.
-We stress that this is an idealized picture and that in real systems the surfaces are smeared out: here the singlet exciton is lifetime-broadened within $\sim\SI{300}{\milli\electronvolt}$ leading to permanent overlap of the almost isoenergetic singlet and bitriplet manifolds within the narrow configuration space accessible by optical transition in rigid pentacene.
-The transition probability will therefore not significantly change by nuclear relaxation, consistent with a constant reaction rate for the primary step.
+Our observations show the nature of the electronic states and reveal the significant CT character of the singlet exciton.
+They do not reveal the nuclear rearrangement that follows the perturbation by optical excitation and SF.
+The nuclei will relax in both steps.
+Specific vibrational modes will be launched that shuttle the wave packet to lower energies.
+As such, our observations do not exclude a vibronic or a conical intersection mechanism based on high-frequency modes and are consistent with the observation of specific vibrational modes in the SF product states.
+At the same time, our observations do not provide any evidence for conical intersection dynamics, i.e. as a modulation of the fission rate with the vibrational frequency.
+Mechanisms that do not rely on the assistance of specific vibrations but rather on the coupling to a phonon bath are sufficient to explain SF dynamics in crystalline systems.

-The constant reaction rate and the direct evidence of physical mixing of CT-states into S$_1$ thus point towards the purely electronic CT-mediated mechanism.
-While the time constant for the primary step $t_\text{SF}=\SI{270}{\femto\second}$ obtained by Berkelbach \textit{et al.} is substantially larger than our value, the more recent many-body perturbation theory calculations in reciprocal space by Refaely-Abramson \textit{et al.} resulted in $t_\text{SF}=30-\SI{70}{\femto\second}$ \cite{Refaely-Abramson2017Dec}, in reasonable agreement with our observation.
+The direct evidence of physical mixing of CT-states into S$_1$ is thus perfectly consistent with the purely electronic CT-mediated mechanism.
+While the time constant for the primary step $t_\text{SF}=\SI{270}{\femto\second}$ obtained by Berkelbach \textit{et al.} is substantially larger than our value, the more recent many-body perturbation theory calculations in reciprocal space by Refaely-Abramson \textit{et al.}\cite{Refaely-Abramson2017Dec} resulted in $t_\text{SF}=30-\SI{70}{\femto\second}$, in reasonable agreement with our observation.

+Our analysis also offers a new perspective on SF in crystalline tetracene\cite{Chan2012Oct} and hexacene\cite{Monahan2017Apr}.
+In the former, CT states lie energetically higher and CT mixing into S$_1$ is thus smaller.
+Nonetheless, the significant Davydov shift in tetracene indicates that in photoemission, the CT-induced transition S$_{1\mbox{-}1}$ should be visible.
+Hexacene features CT states that lie lower than in pentacene.
+We expect them to lie in between FR and bitriplet states, leading to a similar CT character of S$_1$ and a stronger one of $^1$TT.